redstardogfish/roadc/_posts/2010-06-23-rvm-plays-nice-on-production.md

 Before you ask; yes this does mean all users of the `rvm` group have access to rubies and gems.
 This isn't meant to tell you the best method of configuring rvm for cross user server use, but rather the method I use.

 Official installation notes are [here](http://rvm.beginrescueend.com/rvm/install)

-Disclaimer: I take no responsibility for your sammich sucking.